chuvanan/air-quality/README.md

 ### About data ###

-Air Quality Data is collected by U.S. Embassy in Hanoi and complied into Air Quality Index (AQI) and made available to the public.
+Air Quality Data is collected by U.S. Embassy in Hanoi and complied into Air Quality Index (AQI) which is  made available to the public.

 For more detail: